-As social media grows increasingly important for the reputation and overall success of a corporation, it’s vital for companies like yours to plan for and mitigate social media crises before it’s too late.
+As social media remains for the reputation and overall success of a corporation, it’s vital for corporate and crisis communications professionals to plan for and mitigate social media crises before it’s too late.

 Today’s Fastest-Moving, Hard-Hitting Crises

-Take for instance the fast-food giant McDonald’s, which surprised its hundreds of thousands of Twitter followers on March 16 of this year by tweeting some harsh criticism of President Donald Trump.
+Take for instance the fast-food giant McDonald’s, which surprised its hundreds of thousands of Twitter followers a few years ago by tweeting some harsh criticism of President Donald Trump.
 The tweet was uncharacteristic of the brand, which typically stays away from politics.
 Nonetheless, it was shared thousands of times and began to make the rounds on news websites and TV channels, while many social media users expressed anger over the message.
 McDonald’s removed the tweet after about 30 minutes, then announced that its account had been hacked.
 However, in the meantime, the global uproar surrounding the incident served as proof that a single social media misstep can spread like wildfire in a matter of minutes.

-The democratic nature of social media can also make these types of digital crises more severe than a traditional crisis.
-That’s because people tend to trust information they get from their circle of friends.
-So if they see explosive news about a company being shared by their friends and followers, they most likely will feel that it is correct and significant.
+The network of social media can make these types of digital crises more severe than a traditional crisis, people trust information they get from their circle of friends.
+So if they see explosive news about a company being shared by their friends and followers, they will feel that it is correct and significant.

 To make matters worse, crises that originate on social media aren’t the only ones that spread on social media.
 Today, traditional crises like utility outages or product recalls are also making news on social media, spreading faster and further than they would otherwise.

 The unique speed and breadth of social media make these platforms a dangerous place for crises.
-Sites like Twitter and Facebook open your company up to the world, and every misstep has the potential to spread far and fast, having a greater impact on corporate reputation than what would have been possible in the days before social media.
+Sites like Twitter and Facebook, and emerging platforms, open your company up to the world, and every misstep has the potential to spread far and fast, having a greater impact on corporate reputation than what would have been possible in the days before social media.
 It’s only a matter of time before the next crisis hits your organization, which is why it’s vital to be well-prepared.

 Comprehensive Reputation Management